vzvznl/Koppeltaal-2.0-FHIR/guides/koppeltaal/Home/General-Notes/Restrictions-on-elements.md

 ### Identifier

-The Identifier data type restricts the use to the elements `type`, `system` and `value`.
+The Identifier data type restricts the use to the elements `use`, `system` and `value`.
 Other elements are not to be used.

 {{render:guides-koppeltaal-assets-identifier-restrictions}}